pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 So = assim, desse modo, então, consequentemente

 We do have a generic one of these forms (so) because of so many different state requirements we recommend that you have this done by your Attorney and approved by your state governing body.
 Nós temos um genérico dessas formas (assim) por causa de tantas exigências estaduais diferentes, recomendamos que você tenha isto feito por seu advogado e aprovado pelo seu órgão estadual de governo.
 Observe acima que ao preenchermos o espaço com o advérbio so, o texto fica truncado e sem clareza.
 Opção errada.
 Opção B: for.

 for = para, por, a favor, em prol

 We do have a generic one of these forms (for) because of so many different state requirements we recommend that you have this done by your Attorney and approved by your state governing body.
 Nós temos um genérico dessas formas (para) por causa de tantas exigências estaduais diferentes, recomendamos que você tenha isto feito por seu advogado e aprovado pelo seu órgão estadual de governo.
 Você observa claramente que o for no espaço prejudica a compreensão e interpretação do parágrafo, nada a ver.
 Opção errada.
 Opção C: but

 But = mas, porém, contudo

 We do have a generic one of these forms (but) because of so many different state requirements we recommend that you have this done by your Attorney and approved by your state governing body.
 Nós temos um genérico dessas formas (mas) por causa de tantas exigências estaduais diferentes, recomendamos que você tenha isto feito por seu advogado e aprovado pelo seu órgão estadual de governo.
 Observe que agora sim, o vocábulo cai como uma luva no texto, ajustando-se adequadamente e fazendo o texto fluir com leveza, deixando clara a sua compreensão.
 Esta é a opção correta.
 Opção D: and.

 and = e, bem como, junto com

 We do have a generic one of these forms (and) because of so many different state requirements we recommend that you have this done by your Attorney and approved by your state governing body.
 Nós temos um genérico dessas formas (e) por causa de tantas exigências estaduais diferentes, recomendamos que você tenha isto feito por seu advogado e aprovado pelo seu órgão estadual de governo.

-O conectivo and deixa o texto sem clareza, visto que o mesmo expressa adição e aqui no parágrafo o conectivo deve ser de contradição visto que existem duas ideias que se contrapõem.
+O conectivo and deixa o texto sem clareza, visto que o mesmo expressa adição e aqui no parágrafo o conectivo deve ser de contradição visto que existem duas ideias que se contrapõem.Opção errada.
-Opção errada.

 Opção E: then = então

 Then = então, depois, consequentemente

 We do have a generic one of these forms (then) because of so many different state requirements we recommend that you have this done by your Attorney and approved by your state governing body.
 Nós temos um genérico dessas formas (então) por causa de tantas exigências estaduais diferentes, recomendamos que você tenha isto feito por seu advogado e aprovado pelo seu órgão estadual de governo.
 O advérbio de consequência then não cai bem e dificulta a compreensão textual, opção errada.

 GABARITO: C